Volleyball Hitting Percentage Calculator

 • Attempts = Total number of attack swings

 This formula highlights the balance between aggression and control.
-It ensures that players are rewarded for scoring but penalized for mistakes, giving a true measure of offensive efficiency rather than just raw volume.
-By using this precise method, coaches can accurately compare players regardless of how often they touch the ball.
+It aims to ensure that players are rewarded for scoring but penalized for mistakes, giving a true measure of offensive efficiency rather than just raw volume.
+By using this standardized method, coaches can systematically compare players regardless of how often they touch the ball.

-Using this standard calculation ensures your stats align with official NCAA and USA Volleyball records.
+Using this standard calculation aims to support your stats align with official NCAA and USA Volleyball records.

 What Your Hitting Percentage Means